New to Telerik Document ProcessingStart a free 30-day trial

 Setting the Position of the Summary Row or Column

-When a selection of rows is grouped, the row immediately below them is automatically designated to be a summary row for this group.
-In the context of the grouping feature, this means that the plus/minus outline symbol will be aligned with this row.
-The same is applied to columns, whose summary column is automatically placed to the right of the group.
+When you group a selection of rows, the row immediately below them is automatically designated to be a summary row for this group.
+In the context of the grouping feature, this means that the plus/minus outline symbol aligns with this row.
+The same applies to columns, whose summary column is automatically placed to the right of the group.

 In Figure 4, the summary row for the group of rows 1 to 4 is row 5 and for rows 7 to 10 it is row 11.

-If you would like to change the placement of the summary row or column, this can be done through the GroupingProperties class, which exposes the following two boolean properties:
+If you want to change the placement of the summary row or column, use the GroupingProperties class, which exposes the following two Boolean properties:

 • SummaryRowIsBelow